-This passion drew Cynthia to the decorating industry where she has worked since the 1980s, managing the first Laura Ashley store in Brisbane in 1984, back when Laura Ashley herself was still a part of the business.
+This passion drew Cynthia to the decorating industry where she has worked since the 1980s, Opening and managing the first Laura Ashley store in Brisbane in 1984, back when Laura Ashley herself was still a major part of the business.
 In the early 90s she ran an antique and home wares store in the stunning Blue Mountains.

 While working in the decorating industry she has also kept up her own personal projects.
 Cynthia designed her current home, a very European style home which would fit quite comfortably in either France or Italy, She oversaw, as owner builder, the building of her delightfully French styled barn which is now a BNB.
 For the past 10 years she has been developing a formal garden with a European flair, making use of convict sandstone from around Australia, iron work from Europe, and sourcing old iron gates , some from an old convent in Adelaide and even the railway.
 Her search has taken her far and wide but she is driven by passion for authenticity.

 Many hours of labour and love have been put into creating this little piece of paradise.
 Cynthia is passionate about what she creates for herself and extends this passion while endeavouring to find unique pieces for her customers, so they in turn, can develop their own piece of paradise enjoy some of her treasures!